Ever wondered why some people find ultimate joy in the comfort of their own four walls?

 “Sarah may be a homebody, but she’s very active in her online book club.”

-Funny or Embarrassing Misunderstandings
+Funny or Awkward Mix-Ups

 - Literal Construction: “I told a colleague I was a homebody, and he thought I was remodeling my house every weekend!”